SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 - a prometeus-statsd exporter,
 - a grafana server,
 - an nginx server serving as reverse proxy for grafana and swh-web.
+- a swh_content-replayer service (initially set to 0 replica, see below)
+- a swh_graph-replayer service (initially set to 0 replica, see below)
+- a redis for the replication error logs,

 using the pinned version of the docker images.